uzair657/PrivacyPolicy-RideIt/README.md

 -  create and maintain your account, settings, and preferences;

--  verify your identity;
+-  verify your identity

--  enable transportation services, or other services, as may be the case;
+-  enable transportation services, or other services, as may be the case

--  calculate prices and facilitate payments;
+-  calculate prices and facilitate payments

--  enable communications between Users;
+-  enable communications between Users

 -  provide user support;